-“The Internet has provided patients with an immediate feedback loop, or at least the perception of one,” says Elena Trukhacheva MD, MSCI and the President and Medical Director for Reproductive Medicine Institute (www.reproductivemedicineinstitute.com), a Reproductive Endocrinology and Infertility practice with locations throughout the Chicagoland area.
+“The Internet has provided patients with an immediate feedback loop, or at least the perception of one,” says Elena Trukhacheva MD, MSCI, and the President and Medical Director for Reproductive Medicine Institute (www.reproductivemedicineinstitute.com), a Reproductive Endocrinology and Infertility practice with locations throughout the Chicagoland area.
 “It has also, for better or worse, allowed patients to meet and communicate without leaving home.
-While this can work in certain arenas, there are many that still require the face to face communication and ‘hands on’ approach afforded by such.
+While this can work in certain areas, there are many that still require the face to face communication and a ‘hands-on approach afforded by such.
 Medicine is one of those areas.”

 Reproductive Medicine Institute, a Reproductive Endocrinology and Infertility (REI) practice, with locations throughout the Chicagoland area, offers comprehensive services for genetic testing.
 This background gives clinicians such as Dr. Trukhacheva great hesitation and an unique perspective on the ‘do it yourself’ services marketed directly to consumers.
 “First off, the online, do it yourself testing industry is limited in that you can only test an intended parent as a carrier of a mutation,” says Trukhacheva.
 “Even if you are a carrier, while there are actionable things that can be done to better monitor and protect your own health, in no way does this determine whether future offspring will be affected.
 It is also very important to know the limitations of what is being tested.
 Most diseases can be caused by any number of mutations or combinations thereof that could include hundreds or even thousands of possibilities.
 Online testing generally looks at only a handful of the most common mutations which can provide incorrect information and a false sense of security.
 This generally results in far more questions and concerns than answers, almost all of which need to be addressed by a medical professional ‘in real time’.”